arecords/sl8v-slider-api/docs/API.md

 ```

 ## Url Dispatcher
-There are two parameters that can control wich slide the user sees at the beginning:
+There are two parameters that can control which slide the user sees at the beginning:
 * `sl8v-goto-index=[indexFromZero]` loads a certain slide by index
 * `sl8v-goto-id=[slideId]` loads a certain slide by slideId